tjfcode/technical_test/README.md

 Good luck :)

 # Comments from Tracey

 I decided to use Laravel for the first time, so took longer than planned.
-I know it doesn't look great but I think it does what is required.
+I'm more of a backend developer so I know the front end will not look great but I think it does what is required.
 Given more time I would add more error checking, and try/catches etc.
 I would like to use something like zend for the SQL.

 My files are: